 HOW TO DISCLOSE

 A disclosure can be made in writing or face-to-face conversation or hotline interview or other ways in which the information can be transmitted.
 The Appointed Officer is required to record any verbal disclosure and confirmed by the whistleblower on the written statements.
 All black and white copies shall be kept by the Appointed Officer in the strictest confidence.

 All information will be treated in a confidential and sensitive manner.
 Reasonable steps will be taken so that any individual making a disclosure will retain their anonymity unless they agree otherwise.

-If an employee is unsure whether a particular act or omission constitutes a wrongdoing under this Policy, he or she is encouraged to seek advice or guidance from their immediate superior or head of departments or head of divisions or the head of Human Resource Department.
+If an employee is unsure whether a particular act or omission constitutes a wrongdoing under this Policy, he or she is encouraged to seek advice or guidance from their immediate superior or head of department or head of division or the Head of Human Capital Management Division.

 - Immediately make a note of your concerns.

 - Gather information that is available to as witness to the act.